 NJ Underage Drinking and Driving

 Most people focus on the “legal limit” of .08%.
-This number is a BAC (blood alcohol concentration).
-BAC is the literal percentage of your blood that is pure alcohol.
+This number is a measurement of your BAC and is the literal percentage of your blood that is pure alcohol.

 - Perform between 15 and 30 days of community service,